hakant/hakant.github.io/source/_posts/2016-01-30-hackathon-planner-for-nipo-software.markdown

 A minimum viable hackathon planner;

-* should be open source (not only [NIPO Software](http://niposoftware.com/), anyone should be able to make use of it).
+* should be open source (not only [NIPO Software](http://niposoftware.com/), anyone or any company should be able to make use of it if they want to do so).
 * should allow capturing of ideas in a modern way (I hear [SPAs](https://en.wikipedia.org/wiki/Single-page_application), [Markdown](https://en.wikipedia.org/wiki/Markdown), subtle animations, web sockets, responsive design).
-* should allow simple ways of reacting to those ideas (i.e sending likes and later on comments).
+* should allow simple ways of reacting to those ideas (i.e sending likes and possibly comments in the future).
 * should be simple to sign up and login (built in GitHub authentication?).
-* should allow a simple way of forming teams (mark the idea/team that you want to join and work with).
+* should allow a simple way of forming teams (mark the idea/team that you want to join and done!).
-* should allow live monitoring as teams form and evolve.
+* should allow live monitoring of teams as they form and evolve.
 It makes the team formation process much more exciting to follow.
 Watching as ideas live and die.
-OK, actually it's just an excuse to use something like signalR or socket.io : )
+Well..
+OK I'll be honest with you, actually it's just an excuse to use something like [signalR](http://www.asp.net/signalr) or [socket.io](http://socket.io/).

 Based on these thoughts above I've created a very [basic clickable mockup](https://hackathonplanner.mybalsamiq.com/projects/hackathonplanner/prototype/Hackathon+Ideas?key=461d3fd4697bd193977050ca80bdbe84a1383d22) that can give a general idea and show some of the basic interactions: